Iamprashanth-1/cap/readme.md

             .build();
             Response response = client.newCall(request).execute();
         ```
-    - To Download a file use the snippet below:
+    - To download a file use the snippet below:
         ```
         OkHttpClient client = new OkHttpClient().newBuilder()
         .build();